Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: Variational bounds on the DySIB objective

 The predictive term $\tilde{I}_\mathrm{NCE}(Z_X; Z_Y)$ lower-bounds the mutual information between past and future latent codes, which DySIB maximizes to encourage the latent representation to capture predictive structure.
 We start from the conditional factorization of mutual information:

 and apply the Donsker--Varadhan (DV) representation \citep{donsker1983asymptotic}, which provides a lower bound on any KL divergence:

 where the supremum is over all measurable functions $T$ (the Donsker--Varadhan test function, unrelated to the frame count $T = 60$ of App.~\ref{SI:training}), and equality holds when $T^* = \log\frac{dP}{dQ} + c$.
 Applying this to $D_\mathrm{KL}(p(z_y|z_x)\|p(z_y))$ and integrating over $p(z_x)$ gives a lower bound on $I(Z_X;Z_Y)$ with a learned critic $T(z_x, z_y)$.
-In practice, the expectation over $p(z_y)$ is approximated using contrastive sampling: for a batch $\{(z_{x,i}, z_{y,i})\}_{i=1}^N$, matched pairs $(z_{x,i}, z_{y,i})$ serve as positive samples and mismatched pairs $(z_{x,i}, z_{y,j\neq i})$ serve as negatives, giving the InfoNCE estimator \citep{oord2018representation, abdelaleem2025accurate}:
+In practice, the expectation over $p(z_y)$ is approximated using contrastive sampling: for a batch $\{(z_{x,i}, z_{y,i})\}_{i=1}^B$, matched pairs $(z_{x,i}, z_{y,i})$ serve as positive samples and mismatched pairs $(z_{x,i}, z_{y,j\neq i})$ serve as negatives, giving the InfoNCE estimator \citep{oord2018representation, abdelaleem2025accurate}:

-where $T(z_{x,i}, z_{y,j}) = s(z_{x,i}, z_{y,j})$ as defined in Eq.~\eqref{eq:scores}, with $s$ being the log-likelihood critic constructed from the $\delta$-predictor.
-This estimator is a biased lower bound on $I(Z_X; Z_Y)$ that is bounded above by $\log N$~\citep{oord2018representation,poole2019variational}.
-With a batch size of $N = 1024$ the ceiling is approximately 10 bits, which is sufficient for the $k_z, n_F$ selection procedure used here.
+where $T(z_{x,i}, z_{y,j}) = s(z_{x,i}, z_{y,j})$ is the log-likelihood critic constructed from the $\delta$-predictor as in Eq.~\eqref{eq:scores}.
+This estimator is a biased lower bound on $I(Z_X; Z_Y)$ that is bounded above by $\log B$~\citep{oord2018representation,poole2019variational}.
+With a batch size of $B = 1024$ the ceiling is approximately 10 bits, which is sufficient for the $k_z, n_F$ selection procedure used here.
 This is the estimator used in Eq.~\eqref{eq:infonce} of Sec.~\ref{sec:dysib}.
-In other application, larger batch sizes or estimators without a trivial upper bound may need to be used.
+In other applications, larger batch sizes or estimators without a trivial upper bound may need to be used.